 The combination of University programs and supporting activities will result in a transit-oriented, mixed-use campus.
-Multiple uses across the campus create a dynamic environment.
-Housing for graduate students, researchers, and faculty will be located across the campus; on-campus residents will help reduce traffic trips and provide 24-hour activity.
+Multiple uses across the campus create a dynamic environment; the mix of uses will be realized as the campus develops over time.
+Housing for graduate students, researchers, and faculty will be located across the campus; on-campus residents will help reduce traffic trips and promote 24-hour activity.